 The scientists found many of Raja Ampat's reefs to be in generally good condition despite the rampant reef destruction often seen in Southeast Asia.
 Parts of reefs damaged by blast and cyanide fishing showed good recovery, and there were few signs of the extensive coral bleaching that devastated reefs in many areas of the world following the 1998 El Niño.
 The fact that the corals resisted bleaching confirms their resilience and value as a source of larvae to aid in the recovery of damaged reefs widely throughout Indonesia, Philippines, Papua New Guinea and Micronesia.

-The team also noted a virtual absence of sharks during the trip - only 3 large sharks were seen in 500 hours underwater.
+The team also noted a virtual absence of sharks during the trip - only 3 large sharks were seen in 500 hours of research diving.
 Over-fishing has caused a steep decline in the Raja Ampat shark population.
 Shark fins are highly sought after as a soup ingredient in Asia.
 There are around 200 shark-fishing boats active in this area, and they each can catch an estimated 240 sharks per month.
 Once fins are removed, the bodies are left to rot on the reefs.
 The removal of the ecosystem's top predator is only one of the damaging effects of humans on the reefs - the buzz of chain saws, the crash of falling trees, and bombing and cyanide fishing are still widely practiced, and turtles are being over-harvested at every location they nest.

 Terrestrial teams found many unique habitats in Raja Ampat, particularly the broken-bottle landscape of karst limestone, and the mineral-rich soils of the northern islands.
 Around these islands the extreme habitat has resulted in high levels of endemism - although overall diversity is low, many of the plant species are found only in this particular habitat.
 Several potentially new species of plants were discovered, including a new species of the tropical flowering plant Psychotria on Kawe Island.